top of page

 • What: A six-week, competitive summer program that engages students in interdisciplinary, hands-on, university-level research

-• When: June 20 – August 4, 2023
+• When: June 20 – August 4, 2025 (tentative)

 • Why: Conduct university-level research on a topic of your choice.

-RMP provides a unique opportunity for students to experience the process of developing original research in a wide variety of disciplines.
+UCSB's Research Mentorship Program (RMP) provides a unique opportunity for students to experience the process of developing original research in a wide variety of disciplines.

-At the start of the program, mentors pitch their own research to RMP participants and let the students choose which project they want to work on.
-Students are then paired up with a mentor based on their selections.
 There are usually 1-2 students per mentor.
 Students will work closely with their mentors and become an integral part of their research team.
 Students will be required to work for approximately 30-40 hours per week and learn about research techniques, data collection and analysis, writing a technical research paper, and how to present findings professionally in a variety of academic settings.

 This program's research topics currently include but are not limited to: